gunnkrub/django-polls/README.md

 * What do you like to eat more?
 	* McDonald's
 	* KFC
-* What would you like to go?
+* Where would you like to go?
 	* Beach
 	* Mountain